Michael Chabon might have said it best in Arwen Curry’s film:

 Curry met Le Guin to collaborate on a project: a documentary film detailing the author’s life and works.
-That documentary, titled ‘Worlds of Ursula K. Le Guin‘, is the latest installment of the American Masters series on PBS.
-It premiered on television this past Friday, August 2.
-It’s currently available on the PBS website and app.
+That documentary, titled ‘Worlds of Ursula K. Le Guin,’ is the latest installment of the American Masters series on PBS.
+It premiered on Friday, August 2.

 Bringing the film to fruition was a long process.
 It took over a decade to produce, according to PBS.
 And Curry said Le Guin showed some hesitation in the beginning.
 Being in front of a camera was a bit outside of the author’s comfort zone.
 But after hearing Curry’s vision for the project, Le Guin was eager to help.